don’t worry, an RRSP can help you retire happy

 A Registered Retirement Savings Plan (RRSP) is a government-approved plan through which you save money for your retirement years.
 It is the single biggest tax break available to Canadians.
 As a federally regulated program to encourage tax savings, RRSPs have special tax benefits that defer current income tax, potentially accelerating the accumulation of savings.
 It allows you to have peace of mind knowing that you will have income throughout your retirement.
 And, once you retire, you have many options for taking out your money, while maximizing tax savings.

 Anyone with earned income subject to Canadian taxation, including non-residents, may contribute to an RRSP.
-Even if you are not in a taxable position, you should file a tax return to report your earned income and create RRSP deduction room.
+Even if you are not in a taxable position, you should file a tax return to report your earned income and create deduction room.

 Please note: a $100 fee will be applied to any full or partial registered product transfer out.